An accident victim thrown from a car is three times more likely to suffer a fatal injury.

 - Complete ejection: This type of ejection occurs when someone is thrown out of the car completely.
 A complete ejection exposes the victim to higher risk of injury and being run over by other speeding vehicles on the roads.

 - Partial ejection: In some cases, a passenger’s body may be partially ejected.
 This may happen as a result of a sudden failure of a car safety device during the accident.

 Injuries caused by occupant ejection include:

 - bone fractures

 - spinal cord injuries

 St. Louis Personal Injury Lawyer

 Injuries from ejection accidents often result in death.
 If you have lost a loved one from such an accident, you may be entitled to file a wrongful death lawsuit against the negligent driver.
-Speak with a St. Louis personal injury lawyer from The Hoffmann Law Firm, L.L.C.
-Call us at (314) 361-4242 for a free consultation.
+Talk to an Injury Lawyer for Free 24/7 at (314) 361-4242!